 1. Try to Determine Why Participation is Low

 We believe the first step to solving a problem is to understand why it is occurring in the first place.
-The answer may be obvious i.e. they don’t feel any pressure to raise their hand in a video call or have low energy early in the morning.
-But it could also be that certain students feel self-conscious about sharing their ideas in front of a group or they may even have tech issues with their computers at home during video calls.
+The answer may be obvious (i.e. they don’t feel any pressure to raise their hand or have low energy early in the morning), but it could also be that certain students feel self-conscious about sharing their ideas in front of a group or have legitimate trouble focusing on one thing at a time.